 There is a different entry to go to the monument, so tourists can opt to visit the park but not the monument.
 I suggest doing both, as the monument’s terrace offers a beautiful view of the park.
 A full pass costs USD 7.5 for adults and 3.5 for children and includes the entrance to all buildings/museums.

 It turns out that the famous and mega-pictured yellow line (and 0 latitude sign) is located at latitude 00° 00’ 08’’, and therefore the real 0 latitude is 240 metres north.

-This error was made because the 3 French guys did not have modern GPS systems nor any GIS products.
-How they did it is a different and quite interesting story, one of those things you watch on a black and white TV documentary.
+This error was made because the 3 French guys had no modern GPS systems or GIS products.
+How they did it is a different and quite interesting story, one of those things you watch on a black-and-white TV documentary.

 Itiñan Solar Museum

 Due to the latitude discrepancy described above (and a great business opportunity), this museum was opened only 240 metres away from the other and it is known as “the newer and smaller museum with the correct/accurate Equatorial line”.
 And just to differentiate themselves from the other, their sign clearly states “00° 00’ 00’’ calculated with G.P.S”

 Regardless of any geodetic system, GPS or French scientist, the truth is that: